A Brief History of the Lager Lamp

 The Lager Lamp With Knobs On (red, green and blue individually controllable) was another non-starter: only one was ever made, and it was simply too expensive ever to reach the market.

 Finally, perfection was found in the form of laser-cut acrylic.
-Sadly the actual laser-cutting had to be subcontracted: again, health and safety rules stopped me from installing a laser in my shed.
+Sadly the actual laser-cutting had to be subcontracted: again, health and safety rules stopped me from installing a massive laser in my shed.
 About three of these precious items have made it out into the world - so far.